spacecloud-io/space-docs/content/essentials/data-modelling/quick-start.md

 ## Setup

-If you want to follow this guide along practically, first [deploy Space Cloud](/getting-started/deployment) along with PostgreSQL and create a project with PostgreSQL as the primary database.
+If you want to follow this guide along practically, first [deploy Space Cloud](/getting-started/deployment) along with PostgreSQL and create a project in Mission Control with PostgreSQL as the primary database.

-After creating the project, head over to the `Overview` tab in the `Database` section.
+Then head over to the `Overview` tab in the `Database` section.

 Time for some data modelling now!